VonHeikemen/lsp-zero.nvim/doc/md/lsp.md

 You have two ways to enable format on save.

-Note: When you enable format on save your LSP server is doing the formatting.
-The LSP server does not share the same style configuration as Neovim.
-Tabs and indents can change after the LSP formats the code in the file.
-Read the documentation of the LSP server you are using, figure out how to configure it to your prefered style.
+Note: When you enable format on save your language server is doing the formatting.
+The language server does not share the same style configuration as Neovim.
+Tabs and indents can change after the language server formats the code in the file.
+Read the documentation of the language server you are using, figure out how to configure it to your prefered style.

 ### Explicit setup